harshnative/insta-bot-2020/README.md

 # download

-you can download the exe file from the releases section
+[you can download it from here ](https://drive.google.com/uc?export=download&id=1epVSqOj_QMyi4pFb-OtSlKEU-OjB782y) or run the code directly using python

 # how to use